MrVeit/Veittech-Framework-AdsGram/README.md

 **UNIGRAM ADS** is a library for displaying native ads in Unity mini-apps inside Telegram.

+# Technical Demo

+You can test the SDK without installation on a demo app [in your browser](https://mrveit.github.io/Veittech-UnigramAds/) or directly [in the TMA (Telegram Mini App)](https://t.me/UnigramAds_bot/start).

 # Supported Ad Networks

 |           Network       |   Status   |               Ad Types             |